r0n9/camkeep/README_en.md

 The Docker image includes go2rtc and FFmpeg.
 Host networking is recommended, especially for low-latency WebRTC live view.

-### 1. Prepare Directory And Config
+### 1. Prepare Directory And Optional Config

-Create a base directory on your NAS or server, for example `/vol1/CamKeep`, and prepare `config/conf.yaml`.
+Create a base directory on your NAS or server, for example `/vol1/CamKeep`.
+For first-time deployment, you only need the `config/` and `records/` directories; if `config/conf.yaml` is missing, CamKeep will generate a default template on first start.
+You can still pre-create the file if you want a custom starting config.
 See [Configuration Usage](./conf_usage.md) for all fields.

+The snippet below is only an optional starting example.
+You can also start the service first and then edit the generated template in Web Configuration.

 ```yaml
 daily_merge: